GoogleChrome/developer.chrome.com/site/en/blog/user-agent-reduction-origin-trial/index.md

 title: "User-Agent Reduction origin trial"
 subhead: >
 description: >
-  Starting in Chrome 95 Beta, an origin trial allows sites to opt into receiving the reduced user agent string, which will contain only the browser's brand and significant version, its desktop or mobile distinction, and the platform it's running on.
+  Starting in Chrome 95 Beta, an origin trial allowed sites to opt into receiving the reduced user agent string, which will contain only the browser's brand and significant version, its desktop or mobile distinction, and the platform it's running on.